Zoe Gregory Leaves Little To The Imagination As She Flaunts Her Figure, Trolls Jennifer Lopez & Alex Rodriguez

 As Page Six notes, Gregory is also known to perform in adult movies under the name Robbin Banx.
 She alleges that a friend made the connection between Gregory and Rodriguez last December and that he soon was texting her intimate photos and pleas for a threesome.

-A-Rod’s representative has declined to comment on Gregory’s claims, and apparently his pals laugh about Zoe’s allegations and claim nobody knows who she is.
+A-Rod’s representative has declined to comment on Gregory’s claims, and apparently, his pals laugh about Zoe’s allegations and claim nobody knows who she is.

 By the looks of things, Zoe Gregory doesn’t care whether Alex Rodriguez and Jennifer Lopez pay any attention to her allegations or not.
-She’s making the most of the attention this situation has thrown her way and her fans are loving these latest, sexy shots she has shared.
+She’s making the most of the attention this situation has thrown her way, and her fans are loving these latest, sexy shots she has shared.